metaplex-foundation/developer-hub/src/pages/core/using-core-in-anchor.md

 - PluginRegistryV1
 ```

-There are different methods to deserialize a core-specific BaseAccount.
-One method involves using the Anchor account struct macro, while the other one involves deserializing the raw bytes of the account:
+There are two ways to deserialize Core accounts within Anchor.

+- Using Anchors Account list struct (recommended in most cases),
+- Directly in the instruction functions body using `<Account>::from_bytes()`.

 ### Anchor Accounts List Method

-By activating the `anchor flag` that we talked about previously, you'll be able to deserialize both the `Asset` and `Collection` accounts directly in the Anchor account struct:
+By activating the `anchor flag` you'll be able to deserialize both the `BaseAssetV1` and `BaseCollectionV1` accounts directly in the Anchor Accounts list struct:

 {% dialect-switcher title="Accounts Deserialization" %}